From Ivory Towers To Building Blocks

 The Rise Of New Practitioners

 The daily realities in Pakistan remain unbearably toxic: rising prices, the pandemic, climate change, unbridled corruption & the indefensible denial to the poor of quality education, jobs, access to technology and the internet.
 These factors reinforce populist perceptions of social inequities and economic disparities.
 If curated and suitably modified articles on education were shared in the mother tongue, they may help practitioners review their perspectives on socio-economic injustices.
-It may provoke the grim realisation that much of our insufferable anguish can be traced back to educational practices that destroy forever all portals to knowledge acquisition and skills-development among our citizenry.
+It may provoke the grim realization that much of our insufferable anguish can be traced back to educational practices that destroy forever all portals to knowledge acquisition and skills-development among our citizenry.

 Tragically, albeit with a few exceptions, almost all our public education practitioners are innocent victims of their own ignorance about what education means, how it should be understood and valued.
 Yet, despite that, a growing number among them have begun to worry about the dreadful consequences of wrong practices in schools and classrooms.
-They are starting to realise the consequences of bad education in their own private lives.
+They are starting to realize the consequences of bad education in their own private lives.
 A growing number worry about their children’s future prospects of livelihoods in a ‘tech-knowledgy’ driven society.

 These “few” practitioners are also emerging in the rural heartland after being exposed to education, its fundamentals, what it means and why it is important.
 They experience how better teaching (and thinking) practices provoke curiosity, interest and attention among learners of all ages.
 Over time, they understand the value of inferential thinking to explain important concepts.
 Many enjoy the use of reasoning to demonstrate them, even tinker with critical thinking in problem-solving.
 They become more self-aware and aspire for knowledge that converts nascent abilities into useable skills, which transform learning into knowing.

-Education practitioners number in hundreds of thousands throughout the country.
+Education practitioners' number in hundreds of thousands throughout the country.
 If they are given access to education literature in their own mother tongue (starting with Urdu), they can, as portals for catalytic change, expand the geographical scale of knowledge delivery substantially.
 Indeed, in their role as “new practitioners” in education, they would be pioneers.

 We are witnessing how the ill-advised and the ill-equipped cobble together their dubious ideas on education to produce textbooks.
 They will keep baking into the textbook’s lessons resounding social messages directed at our educated elite: “We only show you what you have done to yourselves.
 It is not our shame but yours”.
 New knowledgeable practitioners are badly needed to work at such granular levels as designing textbooks and curating content.